01 Dec Jesus Christ: Son of God, God Himself, or Man?

 How God Was Born into this World

 In Genesis, it mentions that God formed Adam (Hebrew word for mankind) from the dirt of the ground and breath his spirit into him(Genesis 2:7).
 The reason for this is that a spirit can not function properly without a vessel made of the same substance of the planet he is residing.
 This is why even though we can not see angels or demons, they truly exist.
-Angels have a different vessel than mankind because they were not made out of dirt but other substances.
-God is also made out of a different substance.
-So in order to come into this world as Jesus Christ, God had to be born of a virgin through the Holy Spirit (Luke 1:34-35).
+So in order to come into this world as Jesus Christ, God had to be born of a woman.
+Not just any woman but a virgin through the overshadowing of the Holy Spirit (Luke 1:34-35).

 Why God Became Man

 God’s plan was for humans to reign on Earth forever (Revelation 22:5).
 However when Adam sinned, all of humanity was cursed into being sentenced to Hell or known as the realm of the Dead in the Old Testament (Romans 5:12-14).
 In order to fix this mistake, God had to come into human form, live a sinless life, bore our sins even though he is sinless, and die on the cross.
 This is why it is written, Just as everyone dies because we all belong to Adam, everyone who belongs to Christ will be given new life. – 1 Corinthians 15:22.

 2. The Lamb of God